skyrootz/cybersecurity-blueteam/README.md

 - [mailspoof](https://github.com/serain/mailspoof) - Scans SPF and DMARC records for issues that could allow email spoofing.
 - [phishing_catcher](https://github.com/x0rz/phishing_catcher) - Configurable script to watch for issuances of suspicious TLS certificates by domain name in the Certificate Transparency Log (CTL) using the [CertStream](https://certstream.calidog.io/) service.

-## Preparedness training and wargaming
+## Preparedness training and wargaming😎

 (Also known as *adversary emulation*, *threat simulation*, or similar.)